alonsodomin/quckoo/README.md

 vagrant up
 ```

-Once it has finished loading, you should be able to access the Kairos UI in following URL:
+Once it has finished loading, you should be able to access the Quckoo UI in following URL:

 http://192.168.50.25:8095

+_Use `admin` and `password` as credentials when prompted._

 #### Build error when building the vagrant box